JanetYin/ttt/readme.md

 Do some discrete math.

 Internalise simple type theory.
 Define a model in which `id` is not equal to `id'`?
-Notion of simply typed CwF or a simplification of that?
+Notion of simply typed CwF with extra structure or a simplification of that?
 Canonicity?